bilaljo/MiniPTI/README.md

-# MiniPTI-GUI - a highly configurable GUI for Interferometry, PTI and Lasers
+# MiniPTI-GUI
 <p style="text-align: center;">
 <img alt="logo" src="https://www.fhnw.ch/de/medien/logos/media/fhnw_e_10mm.jpg" class="centre">
 </p>

 In this repository a GUI is provided to control the MiniPTI as also presented in [Waveguide based passively demodulated photothermal interferometer for light absorption measurements of trace substances](https://doi.org/10.1364/AO.476868).
 In addition to the GUI, Python implementations of the presented algorithms and the driver software for the MiniPTI hardware are also provided as libraries.

+The library and GUI are tested for Ubuntu 22.04 LTS, Windows 10, Windows 11 and Raspberry Pi OS.

+If hardware access is needed (i.e. serial ports) it works only on Windows and Unix.
 # 1. installation
 To install the library + GUI you can use the pip package manager.
 Just type in the console
 ```